acmumn/website/content/events/2025-09-04-fall-tech-kickoff.md

 ztime = "18:00"
 +++

 Come learn more about the club at the Fall Tech Kickoff!
+We will be there with a table ready to see new faces.

 <!-- more -->